 KPI 5 – Staff happiness

 Your staff can have a huge influence on sales.
 Everything from the way they greet a customer to their ability to answer questions can help to turn a browser into a buyer.
-As such, staff KPIs tend to focus on sales per employees.
+As such, staff KPIs tend to focus on sales per employee.

 However, savvy retailers have realised that a big part of a staff member’s performance is how happy they are.
 You should want your staff to be happy in their day-to-day job.

 A happy employee is more likely to bring their best self to work.
-This includes being more enthusiastic and engaged, better educated about products and services and creating a better experience for customers.
+This includes being more enthusiastic and engaged, better educated about products and services, and creating a better experience for customers.
 You only have to look at a Lush store to see this in action.